 The Destiny Project is located in Despinassy Township, approximately 75 km northeast of Val d'Or, Quebec and lies within the Archean age Abitibi greenstone belt in Quebec.
 The property is 100% owned by Alto subject to certain underlying production royalties.
-The key claims that comprise the project are in good standing to 2014 and their tenure can be extended with minimal maintenance costs.
+The key claims that comprise the project are in good standing to 2016 and their tenure can be extended with minimal maintenance costs.

 The Destiny project is host to a Mineral Resource calculated consistent with guidelines set out in National Instrument 43-101 and filed on Sedar in March, 2011.
 At the 0.5 g/t gold cut-off grade, the Indicated Mineral Resources of the DAC Deposit total approximately 10.8 million tonnes at an average grade of 1.05 g/t gold.
 In addition, at the same gold cut-off grade, the Inferred Mineral Resources total approximately 8.3 million tonnes at an average grade of 0.92 g/t gold.
 The estimated contained ounces in the Indicated category are 364,000 plus 247,000 ounces in the Inferred classification.
+The gold mineralization is open to depth and along strike.
 Mineral Resources are not Mineral Reserves and by definition do not demonstrate economic viability.